 Tip: Wear gloves to protect your hands and reduce static.

-Stringing the lights on your tree is an essential step, and it’s best done before you start hanging ornaments.
+Stringing the lights on your tree is an essential step.
+If you're wondering when decorating a tree what goes on first, the answer is lights (right after fluffing).
 If your tree isn’t pre-lit, take this opportunity to add the perfect amount of lighting that will enhance the ambiance.
 Begin by checking that all the lights are functioning before placing them on the tree.
 For evenly distributed light, weave the lights in and out of the branches, ensuring that they reach all areas.
 Focus on wrapping the lights around the major branches for a more balanced and uniform glow.

-The general rule of thumb for light placement is to use approximately 100 lights per foot of tree height.
-For example, a 6-foot tree would require about 600 lights for standard coverage, but if you're looking for a brighter, more radiant tree, you may want to increase this to 900 lights.
+The general rule of thumb is to use approximately 100 lights per foot of tree height.
+For example, a 6-foot tree would require about 600 lights for standard coverage.
 For an added touch of elegance, consider mixing different types of lights, such as LED bulbs, globe-shaped lights, or even vintage-style Edison bulbs.
-The varying light shapes and hues will create a dynamic, multidimensional effect.

 How to Add Lights to Your Tree: